Quick Start Guide¶

 Automatically switch to LiteSpeed at the end of installation.
 This setting will only take effect if port_offset is set to `0`.
 Most users will need to test and verify before they switch, so the default is to not automatically switch.
 Available values are `1` (enable) and `0` (disable).

 This option defines if the installer should automatically shut down Apache and shift to LiteSpeed Web Server after installation.
 If you've set Apache Port Offset to

 0 earlier, then you should set this to

 Automatically scan for any WordPress installations and install + enable the LSCache plugin for WordPress on all found installations.
 If not already set, the server and virtual host cache root will also be set automatically.
 This option is disabled by default.
 Available values are 1 (enable) and 0 (disable).

-This value controls the automatic deployment of LiteSpeed Cache on the server and on all the WordPress websites on the server.
-If enabled, It will automatically set up default cache roots at the server level as well as at the virtual host level.
+This value controls the automatic deployment of LiteSpeed Cache on the server and on all of the WordPress websites on the server.
+If enabled, it will automatically set up default cache roots at the server level as well as at the virtual host level.
 Once installed, it will also scan for all WordPress websites on the server and will install LiteSpeed Cache Plugin on them.

 LiteSpeed will not install its Cache Plugin on websites which are already using a full page caching plugin.
 Those sites will be skipped.